Antigona Hyska

 Transfer to Gramshi: After her six-year stint with Apolonia, Hyska signed with rival club Gramshi in 2025.

 Apolonia Career: During her time with Apolonia, she was considered one of the team's strongest players.

-National Team: Hyska is also a member of the Albanian National Team.
+National Team: Hyska is also a member of the Albania national team.

 Goalkeeping skills: She is known for her goalkeeping abilities, including quick reflexes and her ability to lead the defense.

 Early life and education

 Antigoni Hyska was born in Lushnjë, Albania.
 From a young age, she developed an interest in football, eventually focusing on becoming a goalkeeper.
 She is known for her ambidextrous abilities, which enhance her performance in goalkeeping.

 Club career

 Hyska began her senior club career with FK Apolonia in 2018, competing in the Albanian National Football Championship for Women.
 Over her tenure with Apolonia, she has established herself as a reliable goalkeeper, contributing significantly to the team's performances.

 In August 2024, Hyska was loaned to KFF Vllaznia to participate in the UEFA Women's Champions League.
 This loan move is intended to provide her with experience at a higher level of competition.